 Check out the other awesome things #bsuenglish students and faculty have been up to!

 Kathryn S. Gardiner is a “Second Rounder” in the Austin Film Festival’s annual script competition for 2017.
 Second Round scripts represent the top 20% of all submissions.
-In addition, Kathryn submitted two feature-length screenplays to the contest—“The Art of Yielding” and “The Regiment”—and both scripts advanced to the second round.
-Second Rounders receive access to a variety of exclusive panels and roundtables with industry professionals at the Austin, Texas conference in October.
+Kathryn also submitted two feature-length screenplays to the contest—“The Art of Yielding” and “The Regiment”.
+Both scripts advanced to the second round.
+Second Rounders receive access to exclusive panels and roundtables with industry professionals at the Austin, Texas conference in October.
 “The Art of Yielding” is also a quarter-finalist in the 2017 Slamdance Screenplay Competition.

 Emily Jo Scalzo was interviewed by her MFA program at Fresno State about her first book, The Politics of Division.
 The interview was published on the program’s blog on September 18th as part of their “On the Books” series celebrating MFA alumni first books.
 Additionally, her poem “Sans Regulations” was accepted for publication in Eleventh Transmission as a part of Wax Poetry and Art’s 45 Poems: Reflection & Response project.

-Rani Deighe Crowe’s short film, Beautiful Eyes, will screen in Innisbruck, Austria as part of the Final Girls Women in Horror “Best of” screening, October 6, 2017.
+Rani Deighe Crowe has also been doing some great work in film.
+Her short film, Beautiful Eyes, will screen in Innsbruck, Austria as part of the Final Girls Women in Horror “Best of” screening on October 6.
 Beautiful Eyes will also screen in San Antonio as part of the Creeper Film Festival, September 30.
-Her film, Texting: A Love Story will screen in the first Bull City International Film Festival in Durham, NC on Feb 3, 2018.
-Her short screenplay, Heather Has Four Moms, is one of 8 top finalists at the TeaDance Gay and Lesbian Film Festival, October 14
+Texting: A Love Story will screen in the Bull City International Film Festival in Durham, NC on Feb 3, 2018.
+Her screenplay, Heather Has Four Moms, is also a finalist for the TeaDance Gay and Lesbian Film Festival, October 14.

-Dr. Darolyn “Lyn” Jones was invited to present her Worlding Theory in Disability Students to DPT (Doctorate in Physical Therapy) at Keen University in New Jersey via Skype.
+Dr. Darolyn Jones presented her Worlding Theory in Disability Students to DPT students at Keen University in New Jersey via Skype.

-Katy Didden’s essay “A Poetics of Tectonic Scale: the Great Distance Poem,” was accepted for publication by Poetry Northwest, and will also be reprinted in the forthcoming anthology The Poem’s Country: Place and Poetic Practice in 2018.
+Katy Didden accepted a publishing offer for “A Poetics of Tectonic Scale: the Great Distance Poem,” from Poetry Northwest.
+She also plans to have it reprinted in the forthcoming anthology The Poem’s Country: Place and Poetic Practice in 2018.

 Michael Begnal has a poem in Thinking Continental: Writing the Planet One Place at a Time (University of Nebraska Press), a multigenre, multidisciplinary ecocritical anthology.
 He also has six new poems published at Empty Mirror, a journal of surrealist and post-Beat literature.
 In addition, Begnal has two spoken-word tracks in the Ghost City Tapes, Volume 1, curated by Ghost City Press.